shwetkamal-gaud/inventory-management-table/README.md

 Users can toggle between ascending and descending order of quantity with a sort button.
 ## 6. Highlight Low Stock
 Items with a quantity below 10 are highlighted with a red background for better visibility.
+## 7. Search by Name or Category
+Users can Search Items by their name and category.

 # Tech Stack
 ## Frontend: